mnr/writing-wip/dimensions_living_book/assistedLife.md

 # The Independent Life {.unnumbered}

-Life in the independent wing of Dimensions Living is akin to a college dorm, without the heavy drinking, overactive sexuality, and loud rock music.
+Life in the independent wing of Evergreen Meadows Senior Community is akin to a college dorm, without the heavy drinking, overactive sexuality, and loud rock music.
 Maybe it is - I don't have surveillance camera footage to confirm my assumptions.
 I do know the male/female ratio is in favor of the men; the odds are good, but the goods are odd.

 Greta's apartment has a kitchen and her kitchen has the equipment from her previous home.
 She has the capacity to prepare a meal for thirty relatives, plus sending them home with a bag of sandwiches for the ride home.
 Seating might be a challenge, she has a total of six chairs.

 The unfortunate hair in the lasagna is that Greta has moved in during the Covid pandemic.
-Dimensions Living is on lock-down.
+Evergreen Meadows Senior Community is on lock-down.
 Nobody is allowed to share their viruses and kill their fellow residents.
 A good call, but a damper on Greta's ability to form friendships with her new community.

 But, as Dr. Ian Malcolm dryly observes, "Life finds a way."
 (Jurassic Park.
 Look it up.)
-Dimensions Living simply doesn't have enough staff to police the halls all day and all night.
+Evergreen Meadows Senior Community simply doesn't have enough staff to police the halls all day and all night.

 Greta's new friend Bobbi shows up at the door, knocks, and Greta lets her in.
 Virus be dammed.